 2. University of New Orleans

-The university’s programs are housed by four different colleges: the College of Business Administration, the College of Engineering, the College of Sciences, and the College of Liberal Arts, Education, and Human Development.
-The Study Abroad program that the university organizes also allows students to embark on academic adventures in all parts of the world, as far away as Africa and Australia.
-It is possible to do a semester abroad in the programs or just during the summer.
+The university’s programs are organized across four colleges: the College of Business Administration, the College of Engineering, the College of Sciences, and the College of Liberal Arts, Education and Human Development.
+UNO also offers summer study abroad programs in Europe, Central and South America, Asia, Africa, and Australia.

 3. University of Holy Cross